Southeastern University: History

 SEBI became South-Eastern Bible College in 1956 when the school began offering four-year bachelor's degree programs.
 After adding education degrees, the college's board of directors changed the school name to Southeastern College of the Assemblies of God in 1977.
 In 1986, Southeastern was granted regional accreditation by the Southern Association of Colleges and Schools Commission on Colleges.
 Accreditation was reaffirmed in 1991, 2001, and 2011.
 In 2005, Southeastern College officially became Southeastern University, and began offering its first master's degree programs, and formed the colleges of arts and sciences, business, Christian ministries and religion, and education.
 Since then, the university has also formed the colleges of behavioral and social sciences and natural and health sciences.
 In 2014, it began its first doctoral program, the EdD.

-In 2011, Southeastern undertook several initiatives which resulted in rapid growth.
+In 2011, Southeastern undertook several initiatives that resulted in rapid growth.
 From 2,500 students in 2012, the school expanded to 4,538 in the fall of 2015, a growth rate of 78% since 2011.
-In 2012 Southeastern approved the addition of a nursing program and the addition of a college football team.
+In 2012, Southeastern approved the addition of a nursing program and the addition of a college football team.
 The football expansion included the construction of a stadium that seats 3,500 spectators and an athletic training center.
 The Southeastern Fire football team played their first home game in the fall of 2014.
 Also, in 2014, the school opened new baseball and soccer facilities.
 In 2015, construction began on several new academic buildings, a new athletic complex including a gymnasium, and an 8-lane track.
 In the fall of 2015, Southeastern opened a new 27,000-square-foot Natural and Health Sciences building.
 The new facility includes an auditorium, chemistry labs, computer labs, exam rooms, patient care rooms, and a nursing simulation lab.
-The summer of 2015, saw the demolition of Spence Hall, Lindsey Science Building, and the Music Hall in order to make way for the Live/Learn Facility, known as Buena Vida.
-The 125,000 square-foot facility was completed in the fall of 2016 and includes classrooms, faculty offices, student housing, and a food court.
+The summer of 2015 saw the demolition of Spence Hall, Lindsey Science Building, and the Music Hall in order to make way for the Live/Learn Facility, known as Buena Vida.
+The 125,000-square-foot facility was completed in the fall of 2016 and includes classrooms, faculty offices, student housing, and a food court.
 The first segment of Buena Vida, the Choral and Rehearsal Hall, opened in September.
 The total cost of the expansion program will be between $25 and $50 million.